danielr-tech/DotToDotProject/en/step_6.md

-## Challenge: improve your function
+## Challenge: improve your dot-to-dot

 There are several improvements that can be made to your dot-to-dot.